 Today’s top allergens

 U.S. regulators, including the Food and Drug Administration (FDA), classify allergens in finished goods as a chemical hazard.
-With the introduction of the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA), we have a ready list the most common allergenic foods.
-These top eight food allergens are responsible for 90% of food allergic reactions in the United States each year.
+With the introduction of the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA), we have a ready list of the most common allergenic foods.
+And these top eight food allergens are responsible for 90% of food allergic reactions in the United States each year.

 - Tree nuts